 Are you a musician yourself or in a group that produces Japanese music?
 If you need publicity with your music, our podcast is here to help you out that!
 We love promoting indie bands and musicians who need exposure with their music and our podcast fundamentally prides on supporting up and coming groups and musicians!

-We have featured many indie artists/groups throughout our regular top 10 episodes in early to mid 2016 and we would like to continue with this trend.
+We have featured many indie artists/groups on our podcast and would love to continue doing so!

 We do have a few guidelines that apply to our music submission policy:

 1. We DO NOT guarantee that all those who send in their music will have airplay on our podcast.
-Your music will be assessed by our music director Jordan to ensure it is suitable for our podcast.
-If we do not accept your music, Jordan will explain to you why your submission was rejected.
-Unfortunately, the decision made by Jordan will be final.
+Your music will be assessed by our music director Recca to ensure it is suitable for our podcast.
+If we do not accept your music, Recaa will explain to you why your submission was rejected.
+Unfortunately, the decision made by Recca will be final.
 We would like to thank everyone’s interest in sending their music for our podcast.

-2. To have your group’s music more likely to be accepted, it needs to have first elements of Japanese music.
+2. In order for us to accept your music, it is paramount that it has elements of Japanese music.
 If your music is in English (or another language) but you identify as a J-Pop/J-Rock singer or band, it would be our music director’s decision to see if this becomes honored.
 Please remember that we are a Japanese music podcast and most of the music we feature are in Japanese (though we do feature English lyrical songs in special circumstances).

 3. Another important point to take note of is that we do take note of your music’s composition.
 If the quality of your music is inferior, in terms of the actual sound quality, then we would be less inclined to have it featured on our podcast.
 We are not very strict on your actual music composition, however, if it is determined by our music director that the composition is not suitable for our show, it can be rejected.